 Red ring rot is the most important stem decay of conifers in the northern hemisphere.
 The disease was studied by Robert Hartig in his usual meticulous, insightful manner .
 Although it is the most studied stem decay, there is still confusion about what the infection courts really are and which lead to most decay.
 Still, it is considered one of the best examples of a true heart rot.

-The disease has also been called “conk rot” because conks are frequently present on living trees.
+The disease has also been called “conk rot” because conks are frequently present on infected, living trees.
+Many stem-decay fungi are not so accommodating.

 One reason this is such an important disease is the wide host range.
 Most of the important conifer species of the northern Hemisphere can be infected.
 Among the most common host genera are Abies, Larix, Picea, Pinus, Pseudotsuga and Tsuga .
 The featured image above is on Pseudotsuga menziesii.